psb1558/Elstob-font/README.md

 available in all such systems: `grep`, `sed` (on the Mac, install `gsed` via Homebrew), and `xsltproc`.
 In addition, you will need [fontmake](https://github.com/googlefonts/fontmake) and its dependencies (which `pip` will install automatically).
-If you want the variable fonts to be hinted, install [Xgridfit 3](https://github.com/psb1558/xgridfit-3) (not available via `pip`: to install, follow the instructions at the site).
+If you want the variable fonts to be hinted, install [Xgridfit 3](https://github.com/psb1558/xgridfit-3) (not in the PyPI repository—to install, follow the instructions at the `Xgridfit` site).
 If you are generating TrueType (.ttf) static fonts and want them to be hinted, install `ttfautohint` (available in Linux repositories and via Homebrew).
 If you are generating CFF (.otf) static fonts and want them to be hinted, use `pip` to install `psautohint`.